fran-man/fran-man.github.io/_posts/2020-08-30-kotlin-quine.markdown

 However, I know that this is possible, so it's was clear that we simply need a more novel approach.
 ### An Additional Roadblock
-Something else I became aware of when tinkering with this, was the problem or representing strings within strings.
+Something else I became aware of when tinkering with this, was the problem of representing strings within strings.
 Strings are delimited somehow e.g. `"` in kotlin.
 So the "inner" quotes would need to be escaped `\"`.
 But then, what about when this is in the source code?
 Well, the slash will need to be escaped too!
 You end up having to escape escape characters, which gets pretty horrible quickly.
 I soon decided that the best way around this was to represent all the strings as byte arrays to get around this, e.g.